polarblau/meta_method/README.md

 __EXAMPLES__

   You can use either style here.
-  The second example adds methods directly to the Method class but the first example adds methods to a select instance of Method.
+  The first example adds methods to a particular instance of Method.
+  The second example includes `MetaMethod` into the core Ruby class Method.

   _1._